 Visit us next week for Part 2 when we explore just what this all means for your business and industry.

-If you’re already chomping at the bit and looking to unleash the innovation within your organization, contact us today to learn about our Innovating for Productivity assessments and workshops.
+If you’re already chomping at the bit and looking to unleash the innovation within your organization, call us today at (780) 471 7060 or email us at firstname.lastname@example.org to learn about our Innovating for Productivity assessments and workshops.

 (1) Charting the Innovation Ecosystem, Mary Anne Gobble, Industrial Research Institute, RTM Journal, Vol 57, July-August 2014.